mariusor/brutalinks/doc/c2s.md

 ## Load a user's pending follows

-Loads the liked end-point of the actor corresponding to the user: `/actors/{uuid}/inbox?type=Follow`
+Loads with filter type Follow from the inbox end-point of the actor corresponding to the user: `/actors/{uuid}/inbox?type=Follow`

+But we need to do remove all activities that have actors present in the in the `actors/{uuid}/followers` collection.

 ## Loading an item's comments